VitorInserra/EEGProc/README.md

 ## License

-This project is licensed under the GPL v2 License.
+This project is licensed under the GPLv2 License.
 See the `LICENSE` file for details.